Be Nice, Because People Who Care for Others Live Longer

 The study can’t confirm that caring for someone definitely increases lifespan, but evidence has long suggested that having a social circle can improve a person’s outcome.
 The researchers believe the positive emotions experienced from helping others may combat the negative effects of emotions like stress.
 More research will be needed to understand the full mechanisms that underline the health benefits of helping others.

 The study notes that full-time caregiving may cause more stress and lack of resources for elderly people, and that striking a balance may be important.
-But the bottom line remains: Helping others is likely worthwhile for health and longer living.
+But the bottom line remains: helping others is likely worthwhile for health and longer living.